TileDB-Inc/TileDB/doc/source/tutorials/writing-dense.rst

 and two partial tiles (upper right and lower right).
 In this case, you can write in global order in subarray ``[1,4], [1,2]``, but choose another layout (e.g., row-major) for ``[1,4], [3,3]``.
-This is done in code listing #5 (see at beginning of this tutorial) in two writes, which are also shown in the figure below.
+This is done in code example ``writing_dense_global_expanison`` in two writes, which are also shown in the figure below.

 .. figure:: ../figures/writing_dense_global_expansion.png